Huntsville massacre: Executions

-In the early morning hours of January 10, 1863, nine of the arrested men were taken from where they were being detained by members of Company G, 8th Regiment Missouri Volunteer Cavalry, under the command of Lieutenant Colonel Elias Briggs Baldwin.
-The men were Chesley H. Boatright, William Martin Berry, Hugh Samuel Berry, John William Moody, Askin Hughes, John Hughes, Watson P. Stevens, Robert Coleman Young, and Bill Parks.
+In the early morning hours of January 10, 1863, nine men who had been arrested were taken from where they were being detained by members of Company G, 8th Regiment Missouri Volunteer Cavalry, under the command of Lieutenant Colonel Elias Briggs Baldwin.
+The men were Chesley Hood Boatright, William Martin Berry, Hugh Samuel Berry, John William Moody, Askin Hughes, John Hughes, Watson P. Stevens, Robert Coleman Young, and Bill Parks.
 Hugh Samuel Berry and Askin Hughes were captains in the Confederate Army and home on leave.
 John William Moody was a Confederate officer with the Fourth Regiment, Arkansas Cavalry, and a former US Marshal.
-William Martin Berry was a son-in-law to Isaac Murphy.
-All were shot, and eight died.
+William Berry was father to Hugh and brother to James R. Berry, who was son-in-law to Isaac Murphy.
+All were shot, but at least two survived.
+Hugh Berry was "of right mind" and identified the perpetrators; he died three days later.
 Bill Parks was left for dead but survived the shooting and later moved to Mississippi.

-No official charges had been filed against the men.
-The reason for the executions was not documented: whether they were retaliation for the 18 Union soldiers killed in the fall of 1862 by guerrillas or whether the incident was from another unknown cause.
+The reason for the executions is unknown: whether for perjured Oaths of Allegiance to the Union, or in retaliation for the Confederate ambush of the Union escort, or for Isaac Murphy's daughters being harassed, or from another unknown cause, no documentation has been discovered.

-After the executions, Bill Parks, who had been left for dead, crawled to a nearby farmhouse, where his wounds were treated.
-When asked what had happened and who did it, he responded, "Men of the 8th Missouri Regiment.
+Hugh Berry, who had survived several days, was asked what happened and who did it.
+He responded, "Men of the 8th Missouri Regiment.
 But Johnson, Ham and Murphy had it done."
-He referred to the attorneys Isaac Murphy, E.D.
-Ham, and Union Colonel James Johnson.
-Although Baldwin had been present and ordered his forces to shoot the prisoners, Parks did not mention him.
+He was referring to the attorneys Isaac Murphy, E.D.
+Ham, and Union Colonel James M. Johnson.
+Although Baldwin had ordered his forces to shoot the prisoners, Berry did not mention him.

 Word of the executions spread quickly.
 Baldwin was arrested and charged by the Union Army with "violation of the 6th Article of War for the murder of prisoners of war."
 He was transported to Springfield, Missouri and held for a court martial.
-As many witnesses were on active military duty and unable to attend the trial, and several civilian witnesses were displaced or unable to travel to Springfield, the US Army dropped the charges and discharged Baldwin.
+As many witnesses were on active military duty and unable to attend the trial, and several civilian witnesses were displaced or unable to travel to Springfield, the U.S. Army dropped the charges and discharged Baldwin.

 Aftermath

 Two local colleges closed that had been affiliated with the Masons.
 The local Masonic chapter believed that Isaac Murphy had something to do with the executions, and several of those executed were members of the Masons.

-Murphy's daughters and wife had operated the female seminary, and Murphy headed the other college.
+Murphy's daughters and wife had operated the Plain View Female Seminary, and Murphy headed Huntsville Institute.
 The Masons chapter ended the financial support of both schools, forcing them to close.